 By evening we were tired.
 We had been adjusting the sails continuously.
 The wind once more changed direction, now it came from the West.
 This was much less conformable since the waves were still large and coming from our left while the wind was now against us.
 There were two options: to tack or to motor.
 Since we were exhausted and hungry having only some bread and cheese for lunch, we started the engine.
 Thetis was pitching and yawing wildly and there was some spray.
-Every time we go to the cockpit we must put on the foul weather gear.
+Every time we went to the cockpit we had to put on the foul weather gear.

 Lewis wanted to open a pâté and eat bread and cheese again.
 I insisted on proper eating and a warm meal because the weather could deteriorate further and we may need more strength to deal with it.
 We started our meal with pâté and bread and I warmed the left over pasta with tuna from two nights ago.
 I also made a cheese omelet.
 Even with food in our stomachs we were both very edgy.
 Lewis was very uncomfortable and a little scared.
 In his way of always exaggerating he predicted our drowning, etc. I must had been very fatigued because his extreme pessimism which usually amuses me now it was annoying me.